Our top pick for

 TTM: trailing 12 months

-There are currently 57.2 million McEwen Mining shares held short by investors – that's known as McEwen Mining's "short interest".
-This figure is 1.7% down from 58.2 million last month.
+There are currently 51.0 million McEwen Mining shares held short by investors – that's known as McEwen Mining's "short interest".
+This figure is 1% up from 50.5 million last month.

 There are a few different ways that this level of interest in shorting McEwen Mining shares can be evaluated.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against McEwen Mining.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against McEwen Mining.

 Find out more about how you can short McEwen Mining stock.